Innovation & Partnerships

 Randomized Controlled Trial

 In 2021, the Canadian Career Development Foundation (CCDF) started the first of six cohorts in an RCT with 13 community partners in five provinces.
-This fall, we delivered the fourth of six.
-Interim results will be available in 2024, and the final report will be published in 2025.
+The active research for the RCT was completed in December 2024.
+The project follows participants for 12 months.
+An update to the interim results was published in 2025 (see the Impact), and the final report will be published in 2026.

 Process Integration & Self-Assessment Tool